skip to content

 11. Licorice root

 Licorice root is different from licorice in the form you’re familiar with in the candy aisle.
 It’s often used as an herbal supplement, tea, or a beverage sweetener.
-However, men’s hormones may not be so sweet on licorice root.
+However, the effect of licorice root on men’s hormones may not be so sweet.

 Foods That Boost Testosterone